 Throughout this journey, I remained driven to discovering the root cause for my ill health.
 Turns out that the concept of a root cause exists for most areas of life in which we struggle, and my struggle to victory in the area of physical health really created a template for discovering victory in other areas as well.

 While so many people supported my journey, no one could be persistent for me.
-Persistence led me not only to victory with my physical and mental health but also with my spiritual health too because I learned to rely more and more on Him – the True Vine – to bring my health and wellness.
+Persistence led me not only to victory with my physical and mental health but also with my spiritual health too because I learned to rely more and more on Jesus to bring my health and wellness.